thetpmguy/AI-Driven-Engineering-Cognition-at-Scale/case-studies/case-1-cursor-claude-cognition-layer.md

 ---

-### Step 2: Decide what Cursor was and was not
+### Step 2: Decide what VScode was and was not

-We standardized on Cursor as the IDE, but we explicitly decided that Cursor would **not** be a free-form chat toy.
+We standardized on VScode as the IDE, but we explicitly decided that VScode would **not** be a free-form chat toy.

-Cursor was treated as:
+VScode was treated as:
 - An interaction surface
 - Not the source of truth
 - Not autonomous